 As BACWA does not have any employees, EBMUD provides BACWA with ongoing treasury, accounting and auditing pass-through costs, and certain technical (laboratory) services, which are reimbursed by BACWA and the related organizations on no less than a quarterly basis.
-Total reimbursements for the year ended June 30, 2013 and 2012, were \$39,604 and \$42,183 respectively, and are primarily reflected in the general and administrative expenditures on the Statement of Revenues, Expenditures, and Changes in Net Position.
+Total reimbursements for the years ended June 30, 2014 and 2013, were \$25,231 and \$39,604, respectively, and are primarily reflected in the general and administrative expenditures on the Statement of Revenues, Expenditures, and Changes in Net Position.